limehawk/superops-google-chat-webhook/README.md

 ## Notes

-- Reply content truncates at 200 characters (Google Chat limitation)
+- Content truncates at 500 characters to keep cards readable
 - Using a subdomain keeps your main domain's email (Google Workspace, etc.) working normally